Air engagements of the Gulf War: USAF F-15C vs. IQAF MiG-23

 A flight of F-15Cs from the 32nd TFS was taking over the patrol blocking flights to Iran when two Iraqi MiG-23 attempted to flee in the direction of the border.
 Initially, the F-15 pilots believed the MiGs to be side-by-side, heading south; in reality, one was trailing the other.
 As a result, the F-15 pilots waited too long to turn, and ended up behind the MiGs instead of cutting them off.
 One of the F-15 pilots, Capt.
 Donald Watrous jettisoned his drop tanks above the recommended maximum speed for doing so, and suffered damage to both wings, though he didn't notice at the time.
 Watrous then positioned himself to shoot down one of the MiGs.
 Three of his AIM-7s failed to ignite, but the fourth downed the MiG.

 29 January 1991

 USAF F-15C vs. IQAF MiG-23

 USAF Capt.
 David Rose shot down an Iraqi MiG-23 with an AIM-7.

 30 January 1991

+USAF F-15Cs vs. IQAF Mig-25s

 Two MiG-25s engaged four F-15C in Samurra Air Battle.
 Capt.
 Qassim Ar Sammarai piloting one MiG-25 fired an R-40 missile which according to the USAF damaged the left engine of an F-15C.
 According to IQAF the two aircraft were shot down and crashed in Saudi Arabia, after Bedouin smugglers reportedly found the wreckage near the site where Iraqi radars lost the track of them.